Welcome to the wonderful world of epoxy putty

 When you have finished carrying out the repair job or task at hand, then you can keep the remaining putty.
 All epoxy putties will stay fresh when kept tightly sealed in their original packaging, ready and waiting to serve you again in the future.

-You can shop the full range of Sylmasta Epoxy Putties on the Epoxy Putty section of our website.
-If you have any question about which product is most suitable for your repair, then please contact Sylmasta via email or on +44 (0)1444 831459 and a technician will be happy to advise you.
+If you have any question about which product is most suitable for your repair or require technical assistance, then please contact Sylmasta via email or on +44 (0)1444 831459 and a technician will be happy to advise you.